Topological Full Groups of Ample Groupoids with Applications to Graph Algebras: Isomorphism theorems for graph groupoids

-For the second part, simply note that an orbit of length $1$ can only occur if there are degenerate vertices of type (1), (4), or (6) as in Definition~\ref{def:degenerate} (the corresponding orbits of length $1$ being $\{e^\infty\}$, $\{v\}$, $\{v\}$, respectively).
-And that an orbit of length $2$ can only occur if there are degenerate vertices of type (2), (3), or (5) (the corresponding orbits of length $2$ being $\{e^\infty, f e^\infty \}$, $\{ (ef)^\infty, (fe)^\infty\}$, $\{v, f\}$, respectively). \end{proof}
+For part \emph{(2)}, simply note that an orbit of length~$1$ can only occur if there are degenerate vertices of type (1), (4), or (6) as in Definition~\ref{def:degenerate} (the corresponding orbits of length~$1$ being $\{e^\infty\}$, $\{v\}$, $\{v\}$, respectively).
+And that an orbit of length $2$ can only occur if there are degenerate vertices of type (2), (3), or (5) (the corresponding orbits of length~$2$ being~$\{e^\infty, f e^\infty \}$, $\{ (ef)^\infty, (fe)^\infty\}$, $\{v, f\}$, respectively). \end{proof}

 \begin{remark} By an argument as in Example~\ref{ex:1orbitCover} one deduces that if a graph $E$ satisfies Condition~(I), then the graph groupoid $\mathcal{G}_E$ is densely minimal.
 However, statement \emph{(1)} in Proposition~\ref{prop:KLCCgraph} is strictly weaker than $\mathcal{G}_E$ being densely minimal.
-It is easy to cook up examples of infinite graphs satisfying Conditions~(L) and (T), but whose graph groupoids are not densely minimal.
-For example:
+It is easy to cook up examples of infinite graphs satisfying Condition~(L) and (T), but whose graph groupoids are not densely minimal.
+One such example is:

 \end{remark}